Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 Sound familiar?

-Coach Xiao’s training philosophy is known for its intensity: relentless drills, insane workload, and extreme discipline.
-It may have helped players build short-term gains, but it also led to severe injuries.
+Coach Xiao’s training philosophy is known for its intensity, characterized by relentless drills, an overwhelming workload, and extreme discipline.
+Although it may have helped players achieve short-term gains, it also led to severe injuries.
 Zhang Jike is a prime example.
-One of the most successful table tennis players, but retired early due to chronic back and hip injuries.13 Wang Manyu also suffered severe knee pain under Xiao’s watch around 2022.
+One of the most successful table tennis players, but retired early due to chronic back and hip injuries.4 Wang Manyu also suffered severe knee pain under Xiao’s watch around 2022.

 And with Wang Chuqin, nothing changed.